psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 27. Q. The dead carries the living.
 A. A boat.

 28. Q. The man that made it sold it, the man that bought it did not want it, the man that got it knew nothing about it.
-A. A. coffin.
+A. A coffin.

 29. Q. What grows bigger the more you cut away from it?
 A. A hole.

 30. Q. There is a little woman dressed in white; the longer she lives, the shorter she grows.
 A. A candle.

-31. Q. As big as a man, as empty as a box ; lift up his tail and his nose will run.
+31. Q. As big as a man, as empty as a box; lift up his tail and his nose will run.
 A. A pump.

 32. Q. Like a ball, like a pan, with a man on one side and a woman on the other.
 A. A penny.

-33. Q. What goes through the hedge and leaves its guts behind it ?
+33. Q. What goes through the hedge and leaves its guts behind it?
 A. A needle.

 34. Q. Full of bones, full of flesh, one large hole and many little ones.
 A. A thimble.

-35. Q. What goes here and there about the house and [then] stops in one corner ?
-A. X broom.
+35. Q. What goes here and there about the house and [then] stops in one corner?
+A. A broom.

-36. Q. What is brought to the table, and cut, but none ate it ?
-A. K pack of cards.
+36. Q. What is brought to the table, and cut, but none ate it?
+A. A pack of cards.

-37. Q. What travels through the land, and has neither flesh nor blood 1 J. A letter.
+37. Q. What travels through the land, and has neither flesh nor blood?
+A. A letter.

-38. Q. What goes along with the cart, but is no use to anybody ?
+38. Q. What goes along with the cart, but is no use to anybody?
 A. The noise.

 39. Q. What goes to the village head downwards?
 A. A nail in thy shoe.